matrix-org/synapse/UPGRADE.rst

 Following upgrade, to continue verifying email (e.g. as part of the registration process), admins can either:-

-* Configure Synapse to use an email server (details follow).
+* Configure Synapse to use an email server.
 * Run or choose an identity server which allows delegated email verification and delegate to it.